What Causes People to Snore? How Can You Treat it?

 Sleeping Position

-If you sleep on your back (or learn how here), you’re more likely to snore.
+If you sleep on your back, you’re more likely to snore.
 Usually, a sharp nudge with an elbow is enough to encourage a snorer to roll to their side, which is often enough to stop the sounds.
-The reason back sleeping causes snoring is because this position causes the throat muscles to relax, and as you know, that’s what creates the ideal environment for this sound in first place.
+The reason back sleeping promotes snoring is because gravity pulls the tissues down, and that’s what creates the ideal environment for this sound in the first place.

-Want to learn more about sleeping positions?
-Here's our full guide – find our the best one!
+Want to learn more?
+Here’s our full guide on sleeping positions – find the best one!

 Sleep Deprivation